What are joint injections?

 When will the Pain Relief take Effect?

-You may experience numbness and/or relief from your spine pain for up to 6 hours after the injection.
+You may experience numbness and/or relief from your spine pain for up to six hours after the injection.
 This is due to the long-acting anesthetic that was injected.
 Your usual symptoms may then return and may possibly be worse than usual for a day or two.
-The beneficial effects of the steroid injected usually require 2 to 3 days to begin and it may take as long as a week.
+The beneficial effects of the steroid injected usually require 2 – 3 days to begin, and it may take as long as a week.

 If the injection blocked your pain effectively, but only for a short time, your provider may suggest additional injections or a procedure that offers more permanent relief, such as radiofrequency thermocoagulation.

-This injection is often the first step in combatting stubborn joint pain.
+This injection is often the first step in treating stubborn joint pain.
 It can be used to alleviate pain in the ankle, knee, hip, shoulder, elbow, or wrist joints.
 Learn more by contacting Southwest Spine & Sports in Scottsdale, AZ, to schedule your initial consultation with our skilled team.